Althro/Rovaan/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
 Alternatively, use the [Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) to complelety wipe the game.

+### It is *vital* that your Binkw64.dll is unmodified and *not* a replacement from another mod.
+If you have a version that is not 292KB in size, delete it and verify your game files.

 #### Start Skyrim